İstanbulspor: Colours and crest

 The colours of İstanbulspor are yellow and black, which are the colours of Istanbul High School.
-Also white is accepted as a third colour, but this is not official.
+Also, white is accepted as a third colour, but this is not official.
 Having represented Turkey in an international competition, İstanbulspor was granted the privilege to use the Turkish flag in its emblem, located on the top left corner.
-The emblem of Istanbul High School is at the middle.
+The emblem of Istanbul High School is in the middle.